-When I was five years old, before I could even read a book, and back when I was already drawing pictures to tell stories, I told my mother that when I grew up, I was going to be a New York Times bestselling author.
-My mother looked over at me with a mask of disbelief that I can see to this day and asked if I even knew what that was.
+When I was five years old, before I could even read a book and back when I was already drawing pictures to tell stories, I told my mother that when I grew up I was going to be a New York Times best-selling author.
+My mother looked over at me with a mask of total disbelief that I can still see to this day and asked if I even knew what that was.

 But the one thing my childhood and family taught me was to fight for what I wanted.

 With both fists and with everything I have.